informatics-lab/edr_explorer/README.md

 ## Using it

-The explorer interface is produced as a Panel application, and intended for use either in a Jupyter notebook or as a standalone Panel application.
+The explorer interface is provided as a Panel dashboard, and intended for use either in a Jupyter notebook or as a standalone Panel application.
 In the future we hope to add a commandline-based interface as well.

 To set up an explorer interface: